xenses/nanotest-py/Tutorial.md

 If you want less output, use the `--quiet` option.
 If you want no output at all, use `--silent` instead.

-nanotest will always exit with a code of 1 if any tests fail.
-If a script aborts, its exit code will be passed along.
+nanotest will exit with a code of 1 if any tests fail.
+If a test script aborts, its exit code will be passed along and nanotest will exit with that same code.

-(Except for codes above 255, which the POSIX spec says will be reported as their value mod 256. nanotest will print the actual value for you and then force the return code to 113.
-Interestingly, Python itself tends to abort with a code of 256, which would result in a code of 0 (success!) being reported by bash after nanotest would say otherwise.)
+(Except for codes above 255, which are reported by the shell as their value mod 256.
+In these cases, nanotest will print the actual value for you and then force the return code to 113.
+Interestingly, Python itself tends to abort with a code of 256, which would result in a code of 0 -- success! -- being reported by bash after nanotest has just informed you that a test script blew up, and it is aborting the run.)

 What's a test script?